nekudo/shiny_deploy/README.md

 It is possible to define simple ssh commands to be executed before/after each deployment.
 This feature may be useful to re-start applications, build css/js or do whatever is necessary to deploy your application.

+##### Webhook support

+Once a Deployment is created you can generate an API-URL.
+Using this URL you can trigger deployments directly from GitHub or Bitbucket as soon as you push changes to your repositories.

 ##### Open source

 The whole project is open-source and MIT license.
 This way you can host your own instance in your local network